FaunaFication-737-780/Frontend-service/README.md

   * Utilizes the twitter API to feed real time tweets related to the topic of biodiversity in Australia into the frontend
 * IBM Watson Discovery News Web Crawler Service (PaaS)
     * provides queries related to the species and/or charities in the frontend to retrieve the latest news and topics providing sentiment analysis
+* DBaaS, we use mongoDB Atlas to provide the Database as a service
+    * The DB can be accessed and edited through the admin portal or through MongoDB Compass using a URI in the following format mongodb+srv://admin:password@cluster0.5cdt0.mongodb.net/test?authSource=admin&replicaSet=atlas-yeq6k6-shard-0&readPreference=primary&appname=MongoDB%20Compass&ssl=true
+    * We used MongoDB as it plugs right into Admin Bro, the group was more familiar with it and realtime support can be done pretty easily using Mongoose, we did explore cloudAnt and Firebase Realtime DB as alternatives

 <img src=“https://github.com/FaunaFication-737-780/Frontend-service/blob/dev/architectural-diagram.PNG”>